- The New Constitution Project provides a relatively short regulation with minimal explanation of the system applicable to mining activity.

 Our Constitution establishes a series of guarantees for mining and a detailed concession regime in article 19, paragraph 24.

-• The absolute domain of the State: “The State has total, exclusive, inalienable and imprescriptible property over all mines, including covaderas, metalliferous sands, salt flats, coal and hydrocarbon deposits and other fossil substances, except surface clays, notwithstanding the ownership of natural or legal persons over the land of which they are located.
-Surface lands shall be subject to the obligations and limitations established by law to facilitate the exploration, exploitation and benefit of said mines.
+- The absolute domain of the State: “The State has total, exclusive, inalienable and imprescriptible property over all mines, including covaderas, metalliferous sands, salt flats, coal and hydrocarbon deposits and other fossil substances, except surface clays, notwithstanding the ownership of natural or legal persons over the land of which they are located.
+Surface lands shall be subject to the obligations and limitations established by law to facilitate the exploration, exploitation and benefit of said mines.“

-• Legal mandate for determining which substances are concessional: It is up to the law to determine which substances may be subject to exploration or exploitation concessions, except for liquid or gaseous hydrocarbons.
+- Legal mandate for determining which substances are concessional: It is up to the law to determine which substances may be subject to exploration or exploitation concessions, except for liquid or gaseous hydrocarbons.

-• Concession regime: The current Constitution establishes an effective system of concessions for the development of mining activities:
+- Concession regime: The current Constitution establishes an effective system of concessions for the development of mining activities:

-The exploration, exploitation or use of deposits containing substances not subject to concession may be carried out directly by the State or by its companies, or through administrative concessions or special operating contracts, with the requirements and under the conditions that the President of the Republic establishes, for each case, by supreme decree (…)” (…)“.
+– Constitution by judicial resolution: “(…) the concessions will always be constituted by judicial resolution and will have the duration, confer the rights and impose the obligations that the law expresses, which will have the character of constitutional organic. (…).– The courts determine the termination of concessions.
+It will be the exclusive competence of the ordinary courts of justice to declare the extinction of such concessions.
+The controversies that arise with respect to the expiration or termination of the domain of the concession will be resolved by them (…).– Ownership Right over the concession: The owner’s ownership over his mining concession is protected by the constitutional guarantee (…).– The exploration, exploitation or use of deposits containing substances not subject to concession may be carried out directly by the State or by its companies, or through administrative concessions or special operating contracts, with the requirements and under the conditions that the President of the Republic establishes, for each case, by supreme decree (…)” (…)“.

 A narrow regulation that undermines the guarantees granted by the current Constitution